Danny Clarke: Early life and education

 In 2022 Grow To Know were awarded a silver guilt medal at RHS Chelsea Flower Show for their “Hands off Mangrove” by Grow To Know show garden.

-Danny in memory of his sister Margot who died from a brain tumour in 2012 is a proud patron of the Brain Tumour Research charity.
-He also holds ambassadorial positions for the Woodland Trust, Queens Green Canopy, Blue Cross and the National Garden Scheme (NGS).
+Clarke in memory of his sister Margot who died from a brain tumour in 2012 is a proud patron of the Brain Tumour Research charity.
+He also holds ambassadorial positions with the Woodland Trust, Queens Green Canopy, Blue Cross and the National Garden Scheme (NGS).

+In September 2026 Clarke through his work championing diversity and encouraging a new generation to connect with the natural world was conferred as a Honorary Fellow of the Royal Agricultural University (RAU) in Cirencester.